Electronics Technician Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For Electronics Technicians, more experience in the field does not usually mean bigger paychecks.
-Survey participants with less than five years' experience pocket $37K on average, but those with five to 10 years of experience enjoy a much bigger median of $46K.
-Electronics Technicians with one to two decades of relevant experience report an average salary of approximately $51K.
+For Electronics Technicians, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
+Salaries for the relatively untried average out to around $37K, but survey participants with five to 10 years of experience earn a significantly higher median of $46K.
+On average, Electronics Technicians make $51K following one to two decades on the job.
 Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $53K.

 Pay Difference by Location